ctrlplusb/easy-peasy/README.md

 > Note!
 See how we don't call the derived state as a function.
 You access it as a simple property.

-### Final notes

-Now that you have gained an understanding of the store we suggest you read the section on [Usage with React](#usage-with-react) to learn how to use Easy Peasy in your React apps.

-Oh!
-And don't forget to install the [Redux Dev Tools Extension](https://github.com/zalmoxisus/redux-devtools-extension) to visualise your actions firing along with the associated state updates. 👍

-<p>&nbsp;</p>

----

-## Usage with React
+### Usage with React

-With the new [Hooks](https://reactjs.org/docs/hooks-intro.html) feature introduced in React v16.8.0 it's never been easier to provide a mechanism to interact with global state in your components.
-We have provided a few hooks, allowing you to access the state and actions from your store.
+We will now cover how to interact with your store from your React components.
+We leverage [Hooks](https://reactjs.org/docs/hooks-intro.html) to do so.
 If you aren't familiar with hooks yet we highly recommend that you read the [official documentation](https://reactjs.org/docs/hooks-intro.html) and try playing with our [examples](#examples).

+> If you haven't done so already we highly recommend that you install the [Redux Dev Tools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
+This will allow you to visualise your actions firing along with the associated state updates.

-### Wrap your app with StoreProvider
+#### Wrap your app with StoreProvider

-Firstly we will need to create your store and wrap your application with the `StoreProvider`.
+Firstly you need to create your store then wrap your application with the `StoreProvider`.

 ```javascript
 import { StoreProvider, createStore } from 'easy-peasy';